Compact generators in categories of matrix factorizations: Introduction

 There are two alternative approaches to the calculation of Hochschild invariants of matrix factorization categories.
 In \cite{segal}, the bar complex of the category is used to calculate Hochschild homology.
 However, the author uses the product total complex and it is not clear how this notion of homology is related to the usual Hochschild homology.
 Therefore, some additional reasoning is required to make this argument work.
 In forthcoming work by Caldararu-Tu \cite{caldararu}, the category of matrix factorizations is considered as a category of modules over the above mentioned curved dg algebra given by $R$ in even degree, zero differential and curvature $w$.
 From this curved dg algebra the authors construct an explicit bar complex, generalizing the bar complex for dg algebras.
 The Hochschild homology of the curved dg algebra is then defined to be the cohomology of this complex.
 The relation between the Hochschild homology of the curved dg algebra and the Hochschild homology of the category of modules over it is stated as a conjecture.

-We should also mention that Theorem \ref{hochschild} has been anticipated for some time.
+I should also mention that Theorem \ref{hochschild} has been anticipated for some time.
 For example, it is stated without proof in \cite{pantev}.
 However, to my knowledge, no complete proof has previously appeared in the literature.\\